yields-llc/ecsexec/README.md

 # ecsexec
-"ecsexec" is a command that makes "aws ecs execute-command" useful.
+`ecsexec` is a command that makes "aws ecs execute-command" useful.
-"ecsexec" does not require a task ID.
+`ecsexec` does not require a task ID.
 Instead, service name is required.

-"aws ecs execute-command" usage example is as follows.
+`aws ecs execute-command` usage example is as follows.

 ```bash
 $ aws ecs execute-command \